 Two trials of pregnant and postpartum women reported on subgroup effects.
-One trial in low-income pregnant women reported that treatment effects were larger in those who drank fewer than eight drinks per month (vs. ≥8 drinks/month), were African-American, and were teenagers, 201 although they did not report whether they tested interaction terms.
-Another trial reported a greater treatment effect on birth length among those with higher (vs. lower) baseline alcohol consumptions, but no such effect for birthweight and drinks per drinking day.
-198
+One trial in low-income pregnant women reported that treatment effects were larger in those who drank fewer than eight drinks per month (vs. $\geq 8$ drinks/month), were African American, and were teenagers, $^{203}$ although they did not report whether they tested interaction terms.
+Another trial reported a greater treatment effect on birth length among those with higher (vs. lower) baseline alcohol consumption, but no such effect for birth weight and drinks per drinking day. $^{202}$

-Two trials reported birthweight, finding the average to be 224 g higher in the intervention group of one trial203 (p<0.03) but no between-group different in the other trial.196 Trials also reported no differences in gestational age (detailed results NR),203 head circumference (detailed results NR),203 fetal mortality (OR=0.29 [95% CI, 0.03 to 2.62]),198 or live birth of >2500 g and no admission to neonatal intensive care (OR=3.30 [95% CI, 0.80 to 13.8]).199 One trial200 found no differences between groups on "basic psychological need satisfaction."
+Two trials reported birth weight, finding the average to be 224 g larger in the intervention group of one trial (p<0.03) but no between-group difference in the other trial.
+Trials also reported no differences in gestational age (detailed results not reported), head circumference (detailed results not reported), fetal mortality (OR, 0.29 [95% CI, 0.03 to 2.62]), or live birth weight of larger than 2,500 g and no admission to neonatal intensive care (OR, 3.30 [95% CI, 0.80 to 13.8]).
+One trial found no differences between groups on "basic psychological need satisfaction."
 Neither of the trials in postpartum women reported health, social, or legal outcomes.

 One trial in pregnant women reported no adverse events in either arm of the trial.
-199 No pattern of paradoxical effects was identified pregnant or postpartum women. that would indicate these interventions could be harmful in
+No pattern of paradoxical effects was identified that would indicate these interventions could be harmful in pregnant or postpartum women.